 - An important use of producer prices is to deflate value data to produce information on real output, consumer prices are used to deflate expenditure data.

 Services are an important part of European economies and contribute substantially to output and employment.
-Traditionally short-term statistics mainly covered industrial and construction activities.
+Traditionally, short-term statistics mainly covered industrial and construction activities.
 When the monetary union was prepared it became clear that better and more complete data for the service sector were necessary.
-Regulation 1158/2005 of 6 July 2005 amended the short-term statistics regulation of 1998 (short-term statistics Regulation 1165/98) and introduced the collection of output service prices on a quarterly basis.
+Regulation (EC) N0 1158/2005 of 6 July 2005 amended the short-term statistics regulation of 1998 (short-term statistics Regulation (EC) No 1165/98) and introduced the collection of output service prices on a quarterly basis.
 First data became available in 2009.
 The service output price index is today one of the Principal European Economic Indicators (PEEIs) which are used to monitor and steer economic policy in the EU and in the euro area.
-Aggregate service producer price indicators for the total of services covered by the STS-regulation have only been published since June 2012.

 - Trade and services (t_sts_ts)